 Employers that provide strong support to pregnant employees can transform their experience and help to ease what can be a stressful and anxious time for them.
 77% of women said that they have had a negative or possibly discriminatory experience during pregnancy, maternity leave, and on their return to work.
-For many women this experience will put them off from returning to employment, demonstrated by 23% of maternity leavers not returning to work.
+For many women the experience of having a child will put them off from returning to employment, demonstrated by 23% of maternity leavers not returning to work.
 In order to retain valuable employees in the workforce, you need to provide your female employees with consistent and individualised support at every stage of their parental journey.

 Learning an employee is pregnant

 When an employee tells you that they’re pregnant, you may immediately start thinking about maternity leave arrangements, but this is a momentous life change they are sharing with you, so it’s best to first congratulate them.

 Following this news, setting up a meeting as soon as possible to discuss their pregnancy, maternity leave and any company policies that need bringing up, helps to create a clear path forward.
 In order to avoid any confusion and make sure that you are both on the same page, it’s a good idea to write down any discussion points and agreements for you both to have.

 All pregnant employees are entitled to take time off work for antenatal appointments, which can extend to antenatal classes, such as for exercise and relaxation.

 An employee must inform you of their pregnancy at least 15 weeks before their due date, and you must acknowledge this within 28 days of receiving their notice.

 While you should be having frequent discussions with your pregnant employee, as their departure date comes closer you should ensure you are having even more regular conversations that outline how you will stay in touch while they’re away.
 This is also your chance to discuss key points that they should be aware of.
 This should include:

 - Confirmation of payment of Statutory Maternity Pay and/or contractual maternity pay.